In the spotlight

 C&L: What psychological theories do you draw on?

 A wide range, depending on the issues a client chooses to work on and what approach or method may prove most useful for that person or group in that context.
-Much of my own work focuses on enabling a client to grow in critical reflexivity and critical reflective practice, as a means by which the client may develop enhanced relationships, resilience, resourcefulness and results.
+Much of my own work focuses on enabling a client to grow in critical reflexivity and critical reflective practice as means by which the client may develop enhanced relationships, resilience, resourcefulness and results.
 In doing so, I may draw on and apply insights from, say, spiritual-existential; Gestalt; systemic; social constructionism; cognitive-behavioural; psychodynamic; person-centred; behavioural or Transactional Analysis.

 C&L: What kind of questions might a psychological coach pose?